 According to requirement from Danish Customs Authorities, it is mandatory to clear containers for destination Aarhus, Denmark.
 The containers must be customs cleared before vessel arrival.
 Danish Customs Authorities has the right to inspect the cargo prior to cargo release (gate out) from the port.
 Maersk has an obligation to update actual arrival, but will not be responsible for the details in the customs clearance – such as colli, container number, weight etc.

 Before making your customs declaration, kindly secure that there are no divergences from the packing list to the Maersk Bill of Lading.

 - Weight / KGs (Kilo)

 If one of the above details is not matching, a declaration for temporary storing at border (MIG) will be made.
 A valid import declaration (customs clearance) must be filed with Danish Customs Authorities prior to vessel arrival.
-The deadline is Wednesday at 12.00 for the Thursday arrival.
+The deadline is Tuesday at 12.00 for the Wednesday arrival.
 The import declaration must be done by the importers.
 The Customs References needs to be in correct status (11) prior vessel arrival to Aarhus, Denmark.

 Avoid extra cost

 MIG’s are created by the Danish Customs Manifest system, and occurs every time a divergence is registered.
 To avoid extra cost and workload for you as a customer, we recommend that customs declarations are made correctly and timely within the deadlines.